VIAME/VIAME/examples/building_and_installing_viame/README.rst

 version 8.0 is desired, along with Python 2.7.
 Other versions have yet to be tested extensively.
 On Windows it can also be beneficial to use Anaconda to get multiple python packages.
 Boost Python (turned on by default when Python is enabled) requires Numpy and a few other dependencies.
-Postgresql must be installed from ``https://www.postgresql.org/``.
+If using databases, Postgresql may be installed from ``https://www.postgresql.org/``.

 Finally, create a build folder and run the CMake GUI (``https://cmake.org/runningcmake/``).
 Point it to your source and build directories, select your compiler of choice, and